BenFred3/Data_Structures_Final/README.md

 # Data_Structures_Final
 This is where I will be posting my progress as I work on my Data Structures final.
-Currently we are at 4 hours and one minute.
+Currently we are at 10 hours and 13 minutes.

+I have completely the coding up to sprint four.
+Thus I would like to add more features.
+I haven't started on any of the formalized proposal or the other written items.
+I will need to work on those next week.

 Here is my final project proposed sprints: